Typically, you will have at least five GCSEs graded 9 - 4 / A*- C, including English Language and Maths.

 Alternatively you may have equivalent intermediate qualifications at Merit grade or above, along with GCSE grade 4/C in English Language and Maths.

-While studying the Creative Digital Media: Photography and Graphic pathway you will take between 8 and 13 units culminating in a final major project.
+While studying the Creative Digital Multi Media pathway you will take between eight and 13 units, culminating in a final major project.